diegolikescode/diegolikescode/README.md

 ### NOW

 - 🌽🌱 crafting the [Agrobot App](https://www.bb.com.br/pbb/pagina-inicial/agronegocios/agronegocio---produtos-e-servicos/aplicativos-agro/agrobot#/) with React-Native 🍑;
-- :octocat: developing my college project :octocat:;
+- :octocat: developing a recommender system for final college project :octocat:;
 - looking for some cool programming events to join in 2022 💻🎧📕;

 ### BIO